tonioecto/psc-profondeur/README.md

 the RGB inputs to the network by half `(173x230)` because of the large architecture and hardware limitations.

+During training, most of the target depth maps will have some missing values, particularly near object boundaries, windows and specular surfaces.
+We deal with these simply by masking them out and evaluating the loss only on valid points, *i.e.* we replace n in Eqn.
+4 with the number of pixels that have a target depth, and perform the sums excluding pixels i that have no depth value.

 To reduce the effect of meaningless candidates in sky regions, we used a classifier to label sky pixels and for the depth of the corresponding superpixels to take the value (0, 0, 1, 80).